toremalmedal/route-forecast/README.md

 - wasm: Used when building the client library with target wasm32-unknown-unknown `cargo build --lib --features wasm --target wasm32-unknow-unknown`

-## Development
+## Build

-Requirements:

-- A protobuf compiler must be installed for the build script to work.
+Note: A protobuf compiler must be installed for the build script to work.
 On ubuntu/debian:
 ```{bash}
 apt install protobuf-compiler
 ```

+Build API clients and project:
+```
+./create-api-clients.sh && cargo build --features server
+```

+## Run

+Requirements:
 - An API-key from heigit to use Open Route Service.
 Their [free plan](https://account.heigit.org/info/plans) allows 2k requests for the routing API.
 - Setting an User Agent to use location-forecast.
 ToS says you must identify your application.

-- The server expects these env variables:
+Run time env variables:
 - ORS_API_KEY - the api key to pass in the authorization header for ORS requests
-- USER_AGENT - the user agent used for both ORS and locationforecast requests
+- USER_AGENT - required for location-forecast, but used for all clients
-- GRCP_SERVER_URL - the url for the GRCP server
+- GRCP_SERVER_URL - the url for the gRCP server

-- Build it
-```
-./create-api-clients.sh && cargo build --features server
-```

 - Start the server on your host:
 ```